Kixwii/pharmaapp_web/README.md

 ### File Structure
 - **`<script setup>`:**
-  - This section utilizes React's `<script setup>` for more concise and readable code.
+  - This section utilizes Vue's `<script setup>` for more concise and readable code.

 - **`<template>`:**
   - Defines the structure of the home page.